-LU-7.3: Pleasant Valley Downtown District
+LU-7.3: Pleasant Valley Neighborhood Center

-The Pleasant Valley/North Carver Comprehensive Plan identified a new mixed-use center located southwest of Hemrich Road and Foster Road.
-The vision for this center is that it is the future home of Happy Valley's downtown, known as the Pleasant Valley Downtown District.
-The Pleasant Valley Downtown District will include:
+The Pleasant Valley/North Carver Comprehensive Plan identified a new master planned center located southwest of Hemrich Road and Foster Road.
+The Pleasant Valley Neighborhood Center will include:

-- A new Overlay Zone that guides the land uses, urban design, public spaces, local circulation, transition between uses and neighboring areas, community amenities, and other elements needed for a successful downtown. - The requirements for a master plan for the downtown district properties. - A mix of commercial, residential, employment and public uses. - A mix of medium, high density and mixed-use housing, such as apartments, condominiums, townhomes, triplexes and duplexes, and cottage clusters.
-The master plan will include a welldesigned configuration of different housing types and densities, to emphasize variety and avoid concentrations of any particular housing type in any one location. - Public uses.
-When the City is locating a new public use (e.g. library or community center), or working with community partners to find a site for one, the City will consider the Pleasant Valley Downtown District.
-If possible, a public use shall serve as an "anchor" use for the Downtown. - A Main Street.
-The Main Street will be a highly pedestrian-oriented and walkable street, through the heart of the downtown, implementing design guidelines described in the Overlay. - Community gathering spaces such as plazas and parks. - A network of walkable blocks, with on-street parking and buildings oriented to streets with ground floors well-designed for pedestrian activity. - Safe, direct and convenient street and pedestrian connections to facilitate easy access to and from adjacent neighborhoods.
+• A new Overlay Zone that guides the land uses, urban design, public spaces, local circulation, transition between uses and neighboring areas, community amenities, and other elements needed for a successful Neighborhood Center.

-- Connections to the trail network. - "Happy Valley Style" architectural design.
+- The requirements for a master plan for the Neighborhood Center properties. - A mix of low, medium, high density and mixeduse housing, such as apartments, condominiums, townhomes, triplexes and duplexes, and cottage clusters, as well as single family homes.
+The master plan will include a well-designed configuration of different housing types and densities, to emphasize variety and avoid concentrations of any particular housing type in any one location. - Public parks.
+A neighborhood park in the northern portion of the plan will support adjacent residential uses.
+A potential Community Park south of the future SE Scouter's Mountain Road extension will provide a signature park serving much of Happy Valley. - A network of walkable blocks, with on-street parking and buildings oriented to streets with ground floors well-designed for pedestrian activity. - Safe, direct and convenient street and pedestrian connections to facilitate easy access to and from adjacent neighborhoods. - Connections to the trail network. - "Happy Valley Style" architectural design.